Able Team: Origin

 An African-American from Mississippi, Washington was an expert sniper, just like Bolan himself.
-Often used a high-powered long-distance rifle with a 20-power sniper scope.
+Often used a high-powered long-distance rifle with a 20× sniper scope.

 Death Squad

 At the conclusion of the war in Vietnam, Zitka and the rest left military service.
 When Bolan called Zitka after reaching L.A., Zitka tried to warn Bolan away, but Bolan saw through the warning and came to Zitka's aid, as he had been taken prisoner by hitmen in an attempt to lure Bolan into a trap to collect on the bounty placed on Bolan by the Mafia.
 Bolan eliminated the hitmen, and he and Zitka decided to recruit the others to help in the hit on the L.A. branch of the Mafia.

 Calling themselves the Death Squad, their first mission was a battle against Mafia boss Julian "Deej" DiGeorge and his criminal empire, which he ran from his mansion in Beverly Hills.
 The assault on the DiGeorge compound was a complete success, but the cost was staggering.
 Zitka, Hoffower, Loudelk, Fontenelli, Andromede, Harrington and Washington died in the assault.
 Bolan, Schwarz, and Blancanales were the only survivors.

 At the conclusion of the war in L.A., Schwarz and Blancanales formed a private investigations company called Able Group, where Toni Blancanales, Politician's sister, currently serves as president and general manager.